The rapid plasma reagin (RPR) test is a macroscopic, nontreponemal flocculation card test used to screen for syphilis.

 Positive Control: Prepared from human serum samples containing antibodies to Treponema pallidum.
 Serum is ready to use.
 Bring to room temp before use.

 The test kits can be purchased from many commercial sources.

 RPR antigen is mixed with unheated or heated (to inactivate complement) serum or with unheated plasma on a plastic-coated card.

-Without some other evidence for the diagnosis of syphilis, even a reactive nontreponemal test does not confirm T. pallidum infection and treponemal tests such as Treponema pallidum haemagglutination assay (TPHA) or Fluorescent Treponemal Absorbtion Test (FTAbs) must be done to confirm the syphilis.
+Without some other evidence for the diagnosis of syphilis, even a reactive nontreponemal test does not confirm T. pallidum infection and treponemal tests such as Treponema pallidum haemagglutination assay (TPHA) or Fluorescent Treponemal Antibody Absorption Test (FTA-Abs) must be done to confirm syphilis.